 There is a universal moral code, a moral law, as real and natural as the law of gravity.
 Our stories all throughout the millenia prove this.
 But some of us have distorted views.
 In fact, so distorted that everything is turned upside down.
 Isaiah 5:20 says, “Woe to those who call evil good and good evil, who put darkness for light and light for darkness, who put bitter for sweet and sweet for bitter.”
 The mistake comes when we think good and evil are equal opposites, equal forces.
 This is known as dualism.
 But, if you think it through, you come to realize that evil is always a perversion of good, while good stands completely on its own.

 One can’t even be evil for the sake of being evil.

 So, evil is a leech then; a parasite.
-Good doesn’t need to borrow from evil to exist; it is self-sustaining.
+Good, on the other hand, doesn’t need to borrow from evil to exist; it is self-sustaining.

 Romans 5:6-8 says:

 “You see, at just the right time, when we were still powerless, Christ died for the ungodly.
 Very rarely will anyone die for a righteous man, though for a good man someone might possibly dare to die.
 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.”